breaclark/portfolio/README.md

 #### This is an Epicodus Independent Project

-#### By Brea Borlas
+#### By Brea Clark

 ## Description

 This is an exercise in everything learned in the first week of Epicodus, including HTML, CSS, and Bootstrap.
-View it at https://breatortilla.github.io/portfolio/
+View it at https://breaclark.github.io/portfolio/

 ## Setup/Installation Requirements